UNIST: Unpaired Neural Implicit Shape Translation Network: Methods

 More specifically, as illustrated in Figure \ref{fig:network} (top), given an input shape as a 2D binary image with size of $n\times n$, we first map it into a latent grid $\mathcal{Z}$ with size of $k \times k \times m$ using an encoder $E$ that consists of several 2D strided convolutions, and $m$ is the feature dimension.
 This latent grid $\mathcal{Z}$ encodes a compressed representation of the input shape with high-level spatial information.
 We then use bilinear interpolation to extract a latent code with size of $m\times1$ from the latent grid $\mathcal{Z}$ for query point $p$ according to its spatial position.
 This differs from \cite{mescheder2019occupancy, park2019deepsdf, chen2018implicit_decoder} where all the query points share the same latent vector, which results in networks paying more attention to global information and overlooking local details.
 A consequence of the absence of structural information in such an encoding is that when translating the latent space, a minor change in the latent vector could result in an unreasonable transform since all the information about the input shape is encoded in a single latent code.

-We choose IM-NET \cite{chen2018implicit_decoder} as our implicit decoder $D$ to decode the latent code interpolated from latent grid $\mathcal{Z}$ and predict an SDF indicating an inside/outside value for each query point $p$.
+We choose IM-NET \cite{chen2018implicit_decoder} as our implicit decoder $D$ to decode the latent code interpolated from latent grid $\mathcal{Z}$ and predict inside/outside value for each point $p$.
 We optimize the position-aware encoding model for the reconstruction task using a weighted mean squared error between the ground truth SDF $\bar{s_{p}}$ and predicted SDF for query point $p$.
 Let $\mathcal{S}$ be the training shapes and $\mathcal{P}$ be a set of points sampled on each shape, we then define the reconstruction loss as:

 where $\delta(\cdot)$ denotes trilinear interpolation in the 3D case and bilinear interpolation in the 2D case, and $w_{p}$ denotes the weight assigned to point $p$ during sampling.
 More specifically, we set weights of points sampled near the boundary to 2 whereas weights of other points are set to 1.
 After training the autoencoder, we use its encoder and decoder as pre-trained networks for the translation task.